A Guide to Change Management Process

 Your project schedule and budget are living, breathing documents.
 Changes affect both—so update them immediately.

-- Use software like Procore, SAP, or even Excel (if you’re old school) to track everything.
+- Use software like Procore, SAP, or even Excel to track everything.

 - Maintain a Change Log with statuses= Pending, Approved, Rejected.
-That way, you’ll always know where things stand.
+That way, you will always know where things stand.

 6. Make It Happen